Minoru/blog.tty8.org/posts/2012-07-31-purging-vim-undodir.markdown

 that I would never use again, simply because I deleted the original files.

-I googled for existing solutions and it seems that people just run something like `rm -rf ~/.vim/undofiles/` from time to time, but that's not the best solution ever: losing history that I may need later makes me a little nervous.
+I googled for existing solutions and it seems that people just run something like `rm -rf ~/.vim/undofiles/` once in a while, but that's not the best solution ever: losing history that I may need later makes me a little nervous.

 Some other people use quite more wise yet bad solution: they run `find